rtrader58/SC-300T00-Microsoft-Identity-and-Access-Administrator/Errata All Learning Module .md

 # Module 3: Implement an authentication and access management solution (~150 Miuntes)

-## Lab 08 – enable Azure AD multifactor authentication (15 Minutes)
+## Lab 08 – enable multifactor authentication (15 Minutes)

 ### IMPORTANT - An Azure AD Premium license is required for this exercise. - O365 AAD has already been provisioned

 ### Exercise 1 - Review and enable Multi-factor Authentication in Azure

-Task 2 - Setup conditional access rules for MFA for Delia Dennis Step 9:  Typo - should read as Ensure that Require all the selected controls is selected
+Task 2 - Setup conditional access rules for MFA for Delia Dennis<br>
+Step 9:  Typo - should read as Ensure that Require all the selected controls is selected<br>

 ## Lab 09 – Configure and deploy self-service password reset (15 Minutes)